 Set Up Overview

-A Salesforce admin or user with the appropriate permissions can enable Einstein for Developers in a supported Salesforce org.
-A developer with access to the org can then:
+A Salesforce admin or user with the appropriate permissions can install Einstein for Developers.

 Available in: Developer, Enterprise, Partner Developer, Performance and Unlimited Editions.

 Enable Einstein for Developers(beta)

 An Admin can enable (Einstein for Developers(beta) in a supported Salesforce org.

 - From Setup, enter Einstein for Developers in the Quick Find box, then select Einstein for Developers.
 If you don’t see Einstein for Developers as an option under Setup in your Developer Edition org, it was likely created before Einstein for Developers was introduced and doesn’t have the correct permissions.
 To continue, create another Developer Edition org.

 - Enable Einstein for Developers, and then review and accept the license agreement.
 Einstein for Developers(beta) is activated in the org and all the users in the org have access to the feature.